commercetools/commercetools-sunrise-java-training/README.md

 ### Play Framework

 * The official [Play 2.5.x Documentation](https://www.playframework.com/documentation/2.5.x/Home).
-You can skip the “advanced topics” and everything concerning persistence and databases.
+You can skip the "advanced topics" and everything concerning persistence and databases.
 * The ["Play for Java" Book](http://www.manning.com/leroux/)
 * JSR-330 based Dependency Injection (default is Google Guice):
   * [In the Play Documentation](https://www.playframework.com/documentation/2.5.x/JavaDependencyInjection)